larsenglund/golem/README.md

 # Golem
- Golem - a electric kiln controller
+An open controller for electric kilns.